Jeet Thayil, author and poet, discusses displacement, food and writing, as he cooks a Fisherman's Bouillabaisse in this edition of #1000Kitchens.

 At the desk, Jeet peers into the cookbook again.
 A Max Vadakul photograph hangs adjacent to one of Jeet himself, and he catches us examining it.
 “For the record, I didn’t put that up there.”

 “Yes, Marilyn Monroe was up there until yesterday.
 But our grandmother is going to prefer the replacement – her golden child,” Tia laughs, before stopping to correct herself: “My grandmother, his mother.
-Told you – little brother,” she says, shaking her head.
+Told you – he's the little brother,” she says, shaking her head.

 The stock is ready, and Jeet gently transfers the fish and prawn into the pot, staggering to adjust for cooking time.
 The potatoes aren’t cooked through, he notes, stabbing one with a fork.
 He reaches for a pencil to scribble a correction into the cookbook: Saute potatoes in butter, 7 min.